-Local Level Velocity Covariance Matrix Estimated local level velocity covariance matrix; needs extended output in GrafNav Local Level XYZ Local level left hand side frame where the x axis is pointing east, the y axis is pointing north and the z axis is pointing up; the frame is centred at the master station Local Plane XYZ XYZ axes of a coordinate frame defined by two or more points (see local plane options) Local Time/Date GPS time and date with time-zone offset applied Longitude East/West geographic coordinate Map Scale Factor Map projection scale computed for a location Master File Name Name of Master GPB file Num Fwd+Rev or Comb Baselines Number of baselines used in the combined solution.
-Num GLONASS satellites Number of GLONASS satellites Num GPS satellites Number of GPS satellites Number of Satellites Total number of GPS and GLONASS satellites Orthometric Height Height above the geoid (mean sea level height) PDOP, HDOP, VDOP Position dilution of precision, horizontal position dilution of precision and vertical DOP.
-May be slightly different than values from other sources due to the differential computation Pitch Angle IMU pitch angle (see IMU angle definition) Project Name Name of current project P2 RMS Root mean square of P2 code signal Quality Number Quality factor from GrafNav; 1 (best) to 6 (worst) Relative Azimuth Azimuth between current and previous feature or epoch.
-Relative Height Difference Relative height difference between current and previous epochs or features Relative Horizontal Distance Uncorrected horizontal distance on the ellipsoid between the current and previous epochs.
-Multiply by Combined Scale Factor to bring to mapping plane and surface Relative Slope Distance Free-air distance between neighboring epochs or features.
+Root mean square of L1 Doppler signal; useful for INS integration.
+L1, or lono-free root mean square.
+East and North coordinates in the Lambert Conformal projection.
+North/South geographic coordinate.
+Estimated local level position covariance matrix; needs extended output in GrafNav.
+Estimated local level velocity covariance matrix; needs extended output in GrafNav.
+Local level left hand side frame where the x axis is pointing east, the y axis is pointing north and the z axis is pointing up.
+The frame is centered at the master station.
+XYZ axes of a coordinate frame defined by two or more points (see local plane options).
+GPS time and date with time-zone offset applied.
+East/West geographic coordinate.
+Map projection scale computed for a location.
+Name of Master GPB file.
+Number of baselines used in the combined solution.
+Number of GLONASS satellites.
+Number of GPS satellites.
+Total number of GPS and GLONASS satellites.
+Height above the geoid (mean sea level height).
+Position dilution of precision, horizontal position dilution of precision and vertical DOP.
+May be slightly different than values from other sources due to the differential computation.
+IMU pitch angle (see IMU angle definition).
+Name of current project.
+Root mean square of P2 code signal.
+Quality factor from GrafNav; 1 (best) to 6 (worst).
+Azimuth between current and previous feature or epoch.
+Relative height difference between current and previous epochs or features.
+Uncorrected horizontal distance on the ellipsoid between the current and previous epochs.
+Multiply by Combined Scale Factor to bring to mapping plane and surface.
+Free-air distance between neighboring epochs or features.
 Distance between current and previous.
-Remarks Remarks of the station or feature from the STA file Remote File Name Name of Remote GPB file Roll Angle IMU roll angle (see IMU angle definition) Roll, Pitch, Heading Separation The difference between the combined solutions in terms of Roll, Pitch, and Heading.
-Roll, Pitch, Heading StdDev Estimated attitude accuracy.
-Scale Factor Horizontal distance ratio between the globe and the map distance for the current point in the current map projection Selectable Grid Allows user to enter a north and east value for a user defined grid.
-Grids can be modified and added using the Grid Manager (see Tools Menu).
-Sequence Number Allows the user to number epochs in the data with a user defined start and end sequence number, as well as, an incremental value Slope Distance Free air distance between stations Solution Type Type of solution used.
-In GrafNav, possible solution types include SF-Carrier, DF-Carrier, IonoFree, Rellono, CaOnly, SingPoint.
-In GrafNet, FixedSoln, FloatSoln.
-Standard Dev.
-(NO PPM) Trace of the covariance matrix expressed as a standard deviation; no distance dependent errors included
+Remarks of the station or feature from the STA file.
+Name of Remote GPB file.
+IMU roll angle (see IMU angle definition).
+The difference between the combined solutions in terms of Roll, Pitch, and Heading.
+Estimated attitude accuracy.

-Table 3: List of Output Variables (continued)
+Table 7: List of Output Variables (continued)